Destructive tornado outbreak expected to slam the South for second time in 8 days

 Zone at risk

-The greatest risk exists across portions of Mississippi, Alabama and Tennessee, where the moderate and high risk categories are drawn.
+The greatest risk exists across portions of Mississippi, Alabama and Tennessee, where the moderate and high-risk categories are drawn.
 That especially includes areas near and north of Interstate 22 and along and south of Interstate 40, where the most widespread severe weather can be expected.

-State highways 45, 20 and 72 in Mississippi, as well as the Natchez Trace Parkway, Highways 43 and 72 in Alabama, and 64, 43 and 412 in Tennessee are among the major routes that could be impacted by especially dangerous weather.
+State highways 45, 20 and 72 in Mississippi, as well as the Natchez Trace Parkway, Highways 43 and 72 in Alabama, and Highways 64, 43 and 412 in Tennessee are among the major routes that could be impacted by especially dangerous weather.

-Though the most widespread severe storms will threaten central and northeast Mississippi, much of Middle Tennessee and northern and western Alabama, the threat of at least a few tornadoes extends as far north as Louisville or Indianapolis.
+Although the most widespread severe storms will threaten central and northeast Mississippi, much of Middle Tennessee and northern and western Alabama, the threat of at least a few tornadoes extends as far north as Louisville or Indianapolis.

 Hazards

-Specific threats will depend where exactly one is in relation to the overarching storm system, but storms are expected to be both unusually widespread and intense across a large swath of area.
+Specific threats will depend on where one is in relation to the overarching storm system, but storms are expected to be both unusually widespread and intense across a large swath of area.

-- In the level 4 and level 5 risk areas, scattered to widespread severe storms, including some rotating supercells, are likely.
+- In the Levels 4 and 5 risk areas, scattered to widespread severe storms, including some rotating supercells, are likely.
 Tornadoes, hail up to the size of golf balls, and destructive winds up to 70 or 80 mph are possible.
 Any supercells that can get established could produce high-end tornadoes, including ones that may be strong to violent and long-track.

-- Tornadoes likely will not be readily visible because of heavy rain, fog and low overcast.
+- Tornadoes probably will not be readily visible because of heavy rain, fog and low overcast.

 - “Any relatively discrete supercells will be capable of multiple tornadoes, some long-tracked/strong to violent (EF2-5 possible) w/considerable destructive potential,” wrote the Storm Prediction Center.

 - Flash flooding is also possible across much of Mississippi, Alabama and Tennessee, where sodden soils from ongoing rains and those dropped by heavy weather last week could be inundated by additional downpours from storms Thursday.
-Flash flood watches are up for much of the region.
+Flash-flood watches are up for much of the region.

-Farther south and north, severe thunderstorm activity may be a bit more scattered in nature, but some tornadoes, including a few significant, are possible in eastern Arkansas and southern Kentucky surrounding the moderate and high risks.
+Farther south and north, severe thunderstorm activity may be a bit more scattered in nature, but some tornadoes, including a few significant ones, are possible in eastern Arkansas and southern Kentucky surrounding the moderate and high-risk areas.

 The threat wanes into Louisiana, as well as north into the Ohio Valley, but an isolated tornado, as well as instances of wind, hail and localized flooding are still concerns.